Accident Lawyer

 Failure to stop bike accidents often occurs when drivers disregard traffic rules, putting injured cyclists at risk.
 Common scenarios include:

-• Drivers running red lights at intersections – A driver who ignores a red light may collide with a cyclist legally crossing with traffic signals.
+- Drivers running red lights at intersections – A driver who ignores a red light may collide with a cyclist legally crossing with traffic signals.
+These red light bicycle accident cases are especially dangerous in busy urban intersections where visibility and reaction time are limited.

-• Drivers rolling through stop signs – Instead of making a complete stop, some drivers slow down but fail to yield the right of way to cyclists.
+- Drivers rolling through stop signs – Instead of making a complete stop, some drivers slow down but fail to yield to cyclists, leading to serious stop sign bicycle accident situations.

 Chicago-Specific Accident Data